GargantuanGarfield/VIBECODE/README.md

   - Increased quality and accuracy of questions
   - All together more elaborate experience

 If I could improve anything, I would improve the design of the website.
-It isn't as overwhelming as I intended.
+It is a bit too simple and I need something much more offensive on the eyes

 <strong>MAIN CONTRIBUTIONS:</strong>